artemyk/dynpy/docs/tutorial.rst

-Just to demonstrate, it is possible to turn any dynamical system that can provide a state-transition graph (by subclassing  :class:`dynpy.dynsys.DiscreteStateSystemBase` and implementing a `trans` property).
+Just to demonstrate, it is possible to turn any dynamical system that provides a state-transition graph (by subclassing  :class:`dynpy.dynsys.DiscreteStateSystemBase` and implementing a `trans` property) in a linear system over state distributions.
 For example, to create a dynamical system over a distribution of states of the yeast-cell cycle networks, we can do the following:

 .. plot::
     :include-source: